-As we celebrate International Women’s day today, It is increasingly evident that women’s involvement and leadership in environmental solutions has often been overlooked and that more must be done to empower women to help deliver successful and long-lasting results for the environment.
+As we celebrate International Women’s day, it is increasingly evident that women’s involvement and leadership in environmental solutions has often been overlooked and that more must be done to empower women to help deliver successful and long-lasting results for the environment.

 It is also important to note that detrimental effects of degraded environment and the ability to cope with or compensate for environmental change are gendered.
 Survival of women is closely linked to the health of the ecosystem as they are the most sensitive to changes in the environment.
 Women are the first line of defense for the home as they have closest contact with the environment.